-Whilst inflation within the Construction industry has softened, material prices remain high and demand for trades and resource to deliver projects of all sizes remains an issue.
+- Whilst inflation within the construction industry has softened, material prices remain high and demand for trades and resource to deliver projects of all sizes remains an issue.
 These issues are across all sectors, both private and public.
 Projects developed prior to these issues materialising may not have built in contingencies into the budget or programme to absorb this.
-Therefore, this will require Programmes & Projects to be reviewed on an individual basis for affordability and deliverability as costs and programmes are finalised.
+Therefore, this will require - Programmes & Projects to be reviewed on an individual basis for affordability and deliverability as costs and programmes are finalised and reported to Cabinet through the Project Position Statement.
 Future project budgets will have inflation allowance built in linked to the proposed start and finish dates.
-Its is anticipated as inflation reduces
+It is anticipated that as inflation reduces so too will the level of risk.